How to inject testosterone (or any steroid) is the big question beginners need to know the answer to when considering a steroid cycle.

 Types of Steroid Injections:

-The following are the types of steroid injections.
+The following are the 2 main types of steroid injections.

 Intramuscular (IM) Injections

 An intramuscular injection is a method of delivering medication in the muscles.
 This enables the body to absorb the medication quickly.
 Intramuscular steroid injections are usually given into a large muscle group, such as the gluteus muscles in the buttocks.
 Some people also inject steroids into the deltoid muscle in the shoulder.

 The body absorbs the steroid in the blood and it travels through your bloodstream to the rest of the body.
 An intramuscular steroid injection usually lasts from 1 week up to a month.